MmeMarieLouise/ProjectPages/README.md

 The Trustnet team devised a way to implement it while still accommodating our original aims.
 The final result is a new _‘Project Group Pages’_ template.

-We are involved in UX discovery and I have been invited to work alongside the Trustnet developers once development begins.
+We were involved in UX discovery and I was invited to work alongside the Trustnet developers once development begins.
 However, I’ve started developing a working prototype of this feature, an API in Python, for my portfolio.
 I’m using Venv virtual environment as a lightweight alternative to Pipenv and I’ll be using Flask to build the server.
 This project is being supervised by my mentor, James.
-I expect to have an MVP by late-August.